 - Age: typically speaking, young drivers pay higher insurance premiums.
 This is because younger drivers tend to be more likely to make a claim.

 - Location: if you live in an area with frequent theft and burglaries, your insurer will drive up your premiums because your car could be a potential target.
+As covered in our November 2020 news roundup, where you live can add hundreds onto your policy!

 - Occupation: if you’re on the road more due to your job—driving on motorways daily—you may have to pay more.
 If you don’t have to travel far for your job, premiums are likely to be lower.